m-kru/hbs/user-manual/commands.typ

 == `run` - running targets

 The `run` command allows running target procedures.
-You can run `hbs help run` to see help message for the command.
 Usually, targets are run to carry out the build process or simulation.
 However, the user is free to carry out any action in the target being run.
 You can, for example, use targets for software recompilation.